Mr8ND/TC-prediction-bands/README.md

 prediction bands for full paths of tropical cyclones (TCs) using just a few initial points.
 We leverage extensions on regression models to generate curves, combined with multiple approaches to create prediction bands for the full paths.
-These approaches utilizes kernel density estimation, utilize depth-based relationships between curves, and also leverage geometric properties of the space.
+These approaches utilize kernel density estimation, utilize depth-based relationships between curves, and also leverage geometric properties of the space.
 This project was specifically designed with the use of the [*HURDAT 2*](http://www.aoml.noaa.gov/hrd/hurdat/hurdat2-1851-2015-070616.txt)